 When you read or hear about eating sugar, you may also read or hear about blood glucose (also referred to as blood sugar).

 Glucose is one type of simple sugar.
 Blood glucose is the amount of glucose floating around in the blood.

 Other simple sugars (also known as monosaccharides) include fructose and galactose, and good ol’ table sugar comprises a combination of glucose and fructose.

 We tend to get our glucose supply from food, which then offers all body cells glucose-fuelled energy to do the things they do.
-As a result, if we are lacking external sources of glucose, the body is very good at maintaining a supply of glucose in the blood through a series of biochemical processes.
+As a result, if we lack external glucose sources, the body is very good at maintaining a supply of glucose in the blood through a series of biochemical processes.

 In order for the glucose to be taken into cells, they must be receptive to insulin, the hormone that aids in this process.
-When too much glucose is being thrown at cells, the cells can become resistant to insulin and levels of blood glucose remains high.
+When too much glucose is thrown at cells, the cells can become resistant to insulin and blood glucose levels remain high.
 Risk then increases for pre-diabetes and type 2 diabetes.1

-While some people are more pre-disposed to insulin resistance and type 2 diabetes than others, various aspects in diet and lifestyle can influence levels of blood sugar and hence the risk for disease development.
+While some people are more predisposed to insulin resistance and type 2 diabetes than others, various aspects of diet and lifestyle can influence blood sugar levels and hence the risk for disease development.
 So, here are some things to consider when working to stabilise levels to keep you powering on each and every day.

 The highs and lows of blood sugar: what and when you eat